papis/papis/doc/source/plugins.rst

 The main way to recognize if a downloader can be used with a given URI is through the :meth:`~papis.downloaders.Downloader.match` method.
-This generally checks if a given URI matches a website URL, e.g.
+This generally checks if a given URI matches a website URL, e.g.:

 .. code:: python